mossbanay/Psychology-3-4/Notes/U3AOS1.md

 ![A view of the hippocampus](https://upload.wikimedia.org/wikipedia/commons/f/ff/Hippocampus_small.gif)

-The hippocampus' main attributed role is in memory.
+The hippocampus' main attributed role is aiding in the consolidation and retrieval of memory.

 #### Amygdala

 ![A view of the Amygdala](https://sccpsy101.files.wordpress.com/2011/06/amygdala.gif)

+The amygdala is responsible in aiding the regulation of mood.

 #### Association areas

-- What things are, object, face recognition
+The temporal lobe is heavily responsible for memory related functions.
+This includes **semantic, procedural and episodic memory**.
+Also related to memory, the temporal lobe aids in **identification and recognition of objects and faces.**

-- Determining appropriate responses to stimuli
+Determining appropriate **emotional responses to stimuli** from sensory information and memories is another function of the temporal lobe.
-- Episodic memory

 ### Occipital lobe

-- The information from each retina gets split up sent to both hemispheres for processing.
+The occipital lobe is positioned at the very back of the cerebral cortex.
+While the occipital lobe is almost exclusively committed to sight, other areas like the temporal and parietal lobes also play a part in visual perception.

 #### Primary visual cortex

-- Feature detector cells
+The primary visual cortex (PVC) is the key area in the **processing and recognition of features in vision.** Information from each retina is split up and sent to both hemispheres for processing.
+Vision from the right visual field (right side of each retina) is sent to the left hemisphere and vice versa **(contralateral organisation).**

+Another key feature of the primary visual cortex are **feature detector cells**.
+These specialised cells spot out specific shapes and textures from the visual field such and corners and lines.

 #### Association area

-- Interact with primary visual cortex
-- Causes issues when audio is out of sync with visuals
-- *Integrate* visual information with other information such as memory, language and sounds
+Interaction with primary visual cortex to **select, organise and integrate visual information** occurs throughout the association areas.
+Interaction with other lobes also occurs to ensure that visual information is **integrated with the sound, memory and language.**

 ---

-#### Corpus callosum
+### Corpus callosum

 The thick band/bridge of nerve tissue that connects the two hemispheres